cups-code/astronom/Science/Chemistry/Reactions/Decomposition (Reaction).md

 #Science #Chemistry

 - A decomposition reaction is a form of reaction that involves a compound decomposing into two or more products.
+- It is the opposite of a Synthesis reaction.

 > [!Info] Formula
 > $$\ce{AB -> A + B}$$